w3f/Grants-Program/applications/fair_squares.md

 - Where and how does your project fit into the ecosystem?

 Looking at Kusama & Polkadot onboarding more specialized parachains offering generic functionality.
 We want to make use of these functions such as stable tokens, DIDs/ID, storage, privacy and messaging.
-We want to focus creating protocol and platform that focuses on solving affordable housing.
+We want to focus on creating a protocol and platform that focuses on solving affordable housing.
 It's a very specific idea in the substrate ecosystem, it has a social good focus with coordination of funds and actions in which we can automate the flow in the runtime.
 The fit is in the usage of relay-chain security and using all the parachain connectivity while allowing our own custom logic for the Fair Squares solution.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 The target audience for using the developed pallets are the end-users such as investors, sellers, verifiers, oracles.
 The current short-term goal is to further research and experiment.
 We are in talks with several institutions in the Netherlands that we rely on for a functional application for affordable housing.
-Our goal is to get in to a functional MVP that can handle a case and learn from the short comings of our architecture, solution and the idea to iterate together after that.
+Our goal is to get into a functional MVP that can handle a case and learn from the interaction.
+This will help us gather information about the limitations of interactions between Blockchain and real-world processes, and devise additional solutions.

 - What need(s) does your project meet?

 FS project focuses is on utilizing the available building blocks that are known in the cryptosphere to make affordable housing possible with maximum as possible transparancy, while respecting pseudonimity of the users.
 The real world integration of blockchains are still minimal.
 We have payments for pyshical goods, but nothing really interacting with the real world, business and retailers.
 We believe that crypto systems implementation will look very different 5-10 years from now, we hope kick that of by focusing on a real-world problem.
+For now the need is for the solution just to be functional, but combined with good token-design fair distributions that gives access to equitable systems for future users.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?